SEI-39/developerverse/.github/PULL_REQUEST_TEMPLATE/New_Feature.md

-# Feature Description
+# Description of changes made:
-Cleary and concisely describe the feature.
+Cleary and concisely describe the changes made.

+# Related Issues: